datachainlab/hyperledger-hip/HIPs/yui.md

 The Hyperledger YUI is an interoperability project to achieve trustless application-agnostic exchange of information for heterogeneous blockchains.

 ## How is Hyperledger YUI different from Hyperledger Cactus?
-1. As stated in design principles above, YUI only rely on on-chain governance for safety (or trust) in cross chain operations
+1. As stated in the design principles above, YUI only relies on on-chain governance for safety (or trust) in cross chain operations
    * Each actor of ledgers has to interact with only a respective ledger of its interest to complete a cross-chain operation; i.e., Developers for cross chain operations should only care about on-chain modules for both ledger (to communicate)

 * However, Cactus introduce Cactus layer (with Cactus Node Server) to provide unified access for interoperability.
 This is also the reason that Cactus is sometimes introduced as “integration framework” not “interoperability solution"